rkreutz/openhaystack-server/README.md

 docker run -it -d --restart unless-stopped --name ohs -p 6176:6176 --network ohs-network rkreutz/ohs
 ```

 #### How can I reset everything and start over?
-How can i completely uninstall Macless Haystack?
+How can i completely uninstall OpenHaystack Server?

 You can start completely from scratch by deleting the container and the data.
 After that, you can begin the guide from the beginning: